I Failed USMLE Step 1: How to Get Back Up and Excel

 How to Improve USMLE Step 1 Results

 Over the last eight years, Medlearnity has helped hundreds of repeat test-takers on USMLE Step 1.
 We are extremely familiar with the disappointment that you feel.
-But, we also recognize that you have to be focused and strategic in the work that you need to do.
+And we also recognize that you have to be focused and strategic in the work you need to do.
 This will ensure that your next attempt is exactly what you’d like it to be.

 Your Immediate Next Steps